-Submerged benthic vegetation in Sunshine Lake and the Sunshine Waterway was assessed during the March 2021 sampling event.
-No submerged vegetation was found, but accumulations of cyanobacteria were found and qualitatively assessed.
-The benthic assessment technique was revised to include collection and measurement of sediment core samples for the August 2021 sampling event.
-Potential cyanobacteria accumulation and/or growth on the lake and waterway bottom were documented on August 31, 2021 by collecting cylindrical core samples (Figure 10) at the eight water quality monitoring stations.
+Submerged benthic vegetation in Sunshine Lake and the Sunshine Waterway was assessed during the June 2022 and November 2022 sampling events.
+No submerged vegetation was found, but limited accumulations of cyanobacteria were found and qualitatively assessed.
+Potential cyanobacteria accumulation and/or growth on the lake and waterway bottom were documented in June 2022 and November 2022 by collecting cylindrical core samples (Figure 10) at the eight water quality monitoring stations.
 Core samples were visually evaluated for the relative depths of accumulated cyanobacteria, other (non-cyanobacteria) organic material, sand, and clay.
-Cores samples were photographed and the relative depth of sediment constituents were measured.
+Core samples were photographed, and the relative depth of sediment constituents were measured.
 Photos of the cores are provided in the appendix.

 Figure 10.
-Sediment core samples at LKWQ1 (left) and LKWQ5 (right).
+Sediment core samples at LKWQ2 (left) and LKWQ5 (right).